Venezuela releases imprisoned American after two years in captivity

 Breaking News Emails

-An American man was freed from captivity in Venezuela on Saturday after being imprisoned by the South American country for nearly two years, officials said.
+An American man freed from captivity in Venezuela on Saturday after being imprisoned by the South American country for nearly two years has arrived in the United States, officials said.

-Sen. Orrin Hatch, R-Utah, announced the release of Joshua Holt, 26, in a statement on Saturday and said that Holt and his wife Thamy Holt were on their way home to the United States.
+Joshua Holt, 26, was released by Venezuela on Saturday along with his wife, Thamy, who had been held since 2016.

+"I'm just overwhelmed with gratitude," Holt said in a meeting with President Donald Trump and others at the White House Saturday night.
+He said the years of detention were very difficult.

+"Not really the great vacation that I was looking for, but we're still together," Holt said.
+"Starting off a marriage rough, but now we're going to be together."

+"I'm just so grateful for what you guys have done — and for thinking about me, and caring about me, just a normal person," he said.
+"So it really touches me, and thank you."

-Holt flew to Venezuela approximately two years ago to marry Thamy Holt, a Mormon woman he met online.
+Holt, a Morman missionary, flew to Venezuela approximately two years ago to marry Thamara Caleno, a Mormon woman he met online.

 Venezuelan law enforcement allege that the American man had stockpiled weapons in his wife's family's apartment inside a public housing complex in Caracas, the nation's capital.
 The two have been held without trial since they were arrested shortly after the wedding in 2016.